 Principles and methods of agricultural accounting.
 Preparing and interpreting financial statements.
 Sources and costs of credit, capital budgeting, tax management, estate planning.
 Repeatable one time.
 A-F only.
 Pre: ECON 130 or NREM 220, or consent.
 (Cross-listed as NREM 341) DS

-Introduction of practical concepts and methods used in business management.
+Introduction of practical concepts and methods used in business management for economic sustainability.
 Introduce broad range of business strategies.
 Understand the critical role each strategy plays.
 Facilitate student’s practice of analytical and critical thinking through case studies.
 (Cross-listed as NREM 351)

 Surveying the development of landscape architecture as an art form from Mesopotamia to present.
-Exploring the theory, profession and art of landscape architecture in the world by physical, social, economic, political, and cultural environmental factors.
+Exploring the theory, profession and art of landscape architecture in the world by physical, social, economic, political, and cultural environmental factors for a sustainable living environment.
 (Alt. years)(Cross-listed as ARCH 352) DH

 Basic skills of landscape graphic communication through a creative process model.
 Learning free hand and technical drafting techniques to creative effective landscape graphics.
 Pre: consent.
 (Alt. years) (Cross-listed as ARCH 353) DA

-(1 Lec, 1 3-hr Lab) Techniques of culture and management of horticulture crops.
+(1 Lec, 1 3-hr Lab) Techniques of culture and management of horticulture crops that minimize inputs and protect the environment.
 Pre: 200 (or concurrent).
 DB

 (2 Lec, 1 3-hr Lab) Identification, origin, use, and cultural requirement of trees, shrubs, vines, and groundcovers used in Hawaiian landscapes.
+The desirability of a particular species in landscapes is dependent upon it sustainability and lack of invasiveness.
 Pre: 200 or consent.
 DB

-Fundamentals of genetic theory using biotechnological procedures in insect and plant pathogen control and plant and animal breeding as practical applications.
+Fundamentals of genetic theory using biotechnological procedures in sustainable control of insect and plant pathogen, and plant and animal breeding as practical applications.
 Repeatable one time.
 A-F only.
 Pre: BIOL 172 and CHEM 162, or consent.
 (Cross-listed as PEPS 371)

-Biology and production of cut flowers, blooming potted plants, foliage plants under field and protected cultivation in Hawai’i and globally.
+Biology and the sustainable production of cut flowers, blooming potted plants, foliage plants under field and protected cultivation in Hawai’i and globally.
 Pre: 300 or consent.
 DB

 (3 Lec, 1 3-hr Lab) Adaptability and selection, establishment, and cultural practices of grasses for various types of turf.
 Pre: 200 or consent.
 DB